kaiiiz/hugo-theme-monochrome/exampleSite/content/en/layouts/bookcase/docs.md

 ### bookcase_cover_src_dark

-The cover image URL for dark mode.
-URL must be relative to base URL. (without `/` prefix)
+The dark mode cover image URL relative to the base URL. (with or without `/` prefix)

 > Image ratio is 2:3 (width:height)